gbrener/conda-shell/README.md

 ### Arbitrary commands

-Here we run Python code inside of the environment:
+To run Python code inside of the environment:

 ```
 conda-shell python=3.6 numpy=1.13 --run 'python -c "import numpy as np; print(np.__version__)"'
 ```

-With the same dependencies, this is how we'd run a script:
+This is how we'd run a script:

 ```
 conda-shell python=3.6 numpy=1.13 --run 'python helloworld.py'
 ```

-Note that the second command finds the existing environment and reuses it.
+Note that environments are found and reused if they share the same dependencies.

 ### Interactive shell